-As disclosed in the notes to the financial statements included in the Company's Annual Report on Forml0-K, the Company has been engaged in ongoing litigation with CRG, in its capacity as a lender and as control agent for other affiliated lenders party to the CRG Loan Agreement (collectively, the "CRG Lenders"), in the District Court of Harris County, Texas (the "Texas Court").
-In April 2018, the Plaintiffs asserted claims against Navidea and Macrophage Therapeutics, Inc. for alleged breaches of a Global Settlement Agreement ("GSA") and Loan Agreement entered into by Navidea arising from the Navidea's challenge to the Plaintiffs' drawing down on letters of credit in the full amount of \$7,153,000 which Navidea claims resulted in an overpayment of approximately \$4.2 million under the Loan Agreement.
-The Plaintiffs also seek declaratory judgment relief that essentially mirrors their claims for affirmative relief, i.e., that the Company breached the GSA and indemnification provision of the Loan Agreement, and that the Plaintiffs did not breach the GSA.
+As disclosed in the notes to the financial statements included in the Company's Annual Report on FormI0-K, the Company has been engaged in ongoing litigation with CRG, in its capacity as a lender and as control agent for other affiliated lenders party to the CRG Loan Agreement (collectively, the "CRG Lenders"), in the Texas Court.
+In April 2018, the Plaintiffs asserted claims against Navidea and MT for alleged breaches of a Global Settlement Agreement ("GSA") and Loan Agreement entered into by Navidea arising from Navidea's challenge to the Plaintiffs' drawing down on letters of credit in the full amount of \$7,153,000.
+Navidea claimed such draw down resulted in an overpayment of approximately \$4.2 million under the Loan Agreement.
+The Plaintiffs also sought declaratory judgment relief that essentially mirrored their claims for affirmative relief, i.e., that the Company breached the GSA and indemnification provision of the Loan Agreement, and that the Plaintiffs did not breach the GSA.

 On November 21, 2021, the Texas Court entered an interlocutory judgment declaring that CRG didnot breach the GSA, but that Navidea did breach the GSA and the indemnification provision of the CRG Loan Agreement.
 In the interlocutory order, the Texas Court sua sponte awarded as damages reasonable attorneys' fees in an amount, if any, to be determined at trial.
-The case is set for a bench trial on August 26, 2022.
-CRG has made a claim of approximately \$2.8 million in attorneys' fees they contend they are entitled to in connection with the alleged breaches of the agreements.
+CRG made a claim of approximately \$2.8 million in attorneys' fees they contend they are entitled to in connection with the alleged breaches of the agreements.
 Navidea contends CRG have received payments in excess of the amounts owed under the CRG Loan Agreement and are not entitled to an award of attorney's fees under the GSA or Loan Agreement.
-Discovery has been completed and a motion to amend the interlocutory partial summary judgment is pending.
-The amount of ultimate liability, if any, with respect to this action is unknown.
+On August 30, 2022, the Texas Court made an oral ruling from the bench at the conclusion of the trial, awarding CRG approximately \$2.6 million in attorney's fees on their breach of contract claims against Navidea and MT.
+A formal written final judgment was entered by the Texas Court on August 31, 2022, however, the written judgment did not identify the basis and reasoning in support of the decision.
+On September 9, 2022 Navidea filed a request for findings of fact and conclusions of law, asking that the Texas Court state in writing the facts found by the Court and the Court's conclusions of law.
+On October 11, 2022, the Texas Court filed their findings of fact and conclusions of law, which includes conclusions of law that the amounts due are subject to an interest rate of 18% per annum.
+The Company has objected to many of the findings of fact and conclusions of law and to any attempt to amend the final judgment as being untimely.
+The Company is currently assessing the Texas Court's judgment and determining what course of action to pursue, if any, in response to the ruling.
+As of September 30, 2022, the Company has accrued approximately \$3.3 million of attorney's fees and interest pursuant to the Texas Court's ruling.